tobirohrer/building-energy-storage-simulation/docs/source/index.rst

 Welcome to building-energy-storage-simulation's documentation!
 ==============================================================

-The Building Energy Storage Simulation serves as open Source OpenAI gym (now [gymnasium](https://github.com/Farama-Foundation/Gymnasium)) environment for Reinforcement Learning.
+The `Building Energy Storage Simulation <https://github.com/tobirohrer/building-energy-storage-simulation>`_ serves as open source OpenAI gym (now
+`gymnasium <https://github.com/Farama-Foundation/Gymnasium>`_) environment for reinforcement learning.
 The environment represents a building with an energy storage (in form of a battery) and a solar energy system.
 The aim is to control the energy storage in such a way that the energy of the solar system can be used optimally.

-The inspiration of this project and the data profiles come from the [CityLearn](https://github.com/intelligent-environments-lab/CityLearn) environment.
-Anyhow, this project focuses on the ease of usage and the simplicity of its implementation.

-Check out the :doc:`usage` section for further information, including how to :ref:`install <installation>` the project.
+A more detailed description of the task itself and the description of the markov decision process, containing information about the action space, observation space and reward can be found :ref:`here <task>`.

 Contents
 --------